Kids are flocking to Facebook’s ‘metaverse.’ Experts worry predators will follow.

 Congress has been exploring ways to better protect children and teens online, partly in response to concerns over young people’s use of Meta-owned Instagram.
 A 1998 law designed to protect kids’ privacy online limits the data that companies can collect from those younger than 13, which helps to explain why many online platforms require users to be 13 or older.

-“It’s not anything to do with age-appropriateness or child development,” NCMEC’s McCoy said of the age-13 cutoff.
+“It’s not anything to do with age appropriateness or child development,” the NCMEC’s McCoy said of the under-13 cutoff.
 “It’s just that they can’t collect data on those users, so why bother?”

 In an ideal world, parents would keep tabs on young kids’ gaming activity, Haynes noted.
 But many aren’t yet familiar with Horizon Worlds or other social virtual-reality apps.
-Unlike phones, computers, or gaming consoles, VR headsets have no external display that parents can see while their kids are playing, and there’s no telltale record of their kids’ interactions on them.
+Unlike phones, computers or gaming consoles, VR headsets have no external display that parents can see while their kids are playing, and there’s no telltale record of their kids’ interactions on them.

 Haynes has gotten a few questions from parents who said they could hear their kid talking to someone and wondered if they should be worried.
-The child often assures the parent that they’re talking to “a friend”— though for kids growing up in a digital age and a pandemic, he said, that could mean someone they’ve just met online.
+The child often assures the parent that they’re talking to “a friend” — though for kids growing up in a digital age and a pandemic, he said, that could mean someone they’ve just met online.

-Thorn’s Gardner said Facebook has been an industry leader in identifying and reporting child sexual abuse material on its social media platforms, and she’s hopeful it will take child safety seriously as it builds its next generation of platforms.
+Gardner, of Thorn, said Facebook has been an industry leader in identifying and reporting child sex-abuse material on its social media platforms, and she’s hopeful it will take child safety seriously as it builds its next generation of platforms.
 But she said she worries the company faces incentives to sweep the problem under the rug or ignore it until after serious harm is done.

 “We’ve been playing catch-up against Web 2 for 10 years, cleaning up the fact that we didn’t have child safety in our minds” when it was built, Gardner said, referring to the generation of Internet platforms that includes social networks such as Facebook and Instagram.
 “That will happen again with Web 3 unless we push the creators of those environments to do it differently.”

 Haynes said he is hopeful that Meta will rethink its approach, prioritize either keeping kids out of the app or keeping them safe within it, and invest much more heavily in moderation.
 But he said it needs to happen soon, given the company’s grand ambitions for the metaverse.
-Until then, Haynes said, “It’s really open season for anybody that happens to have these devices.”
+Until then, Haynes said, “it’s really open season for anybody that happens to have these devices.”